 These mechanics knew the machine’s and the operator’s weaknesses.
 They could guess with almost certainty who, and when someone was going to hit the “wall”.
 Friday afternoon always brought a plethora of problems with a couple operators.
 On Fridays, sometimes getting an early start on the weekend was more important than the day’s production numbers, so, their machines would mysteriously break.
 Broken needles were a common problem but that was too easy a fix.
 They had to break a major part that took an hour or so to repair.
 Long extended repairs allowed them to leave early.
 Management took a dim view of this, so every effort was made to get the operator back to work to keep production up.

-Just like clock work, one Friday afternoon a machine broke down.
-The operator was a mid thirties woman who spoke often of her weekend partying.
+Just like clockwork, one Friday afternoon a machine broke down.
+The operator was a mid-thirties woman who spoke often of her weekend partying.
 When Gene, one of the mechanics, went over to check her machine, it was obvious this was going to take more than an hour or so to repair.
-She had torn it up good.
+She had torn it up pretty good.
 Gene called the supervisor over to take a look.
 When he got there, the operator said she was going to leave if they couldn’t get the machine running.
-After all, without a machine she couldn’t make money.
+After all, without a machine, she couldn’t make money.
 That’s when the supervisor threw her a curve.
 Anticipating her next breakdown, he had brought in a couple machines from another plant that were not being used.
-Instead of allowing her to game the system, he took her over to the replacement machine, and told the apprentice and me move all her work.
+Instead of allowing her to game the system, he took her over to the replacement machine and told the apprentice and me to move all her work.
 To say she was mad is an understatement, She began swearing at anyone and everyone around, especially the supervisor.
 He stood there and listened to her insults but gave no ground.
 Politely he told her, “There is a machine, go to work.”
 Then it got personal.
 She stared at him and said, “Why the hell don’t you go back to where you came from?”
 This was the ultimate insult for an immigrant, and she knew it.
 His expression never changed.
 I’m sure he had heard it many times in the past.
-He looked at her and calmly explained that he had passed a test to become an American citizen, and that he wasn’t going anywhere and neither was she.
+He looked at her and calmly explained that he had passed a test to become an American citizen and that he wasn’t going anywhere and neither was she.
 Turning to walk away, he said, “Now get to work.”
 I learned a lot that afternoon.
 I saw someone rise above a personal attack most of us never experienced, and do it with grace and dignity.
 I was so proud.
 Why was I proud?
 That German immigrant was my father.